-- limiting the amount of credit that Truist may extend to a borrower; - establishing a process for credit approval accountability; - careful initial underwriting and analysis of borrower, transaction, market, and collateral risks; - ongoing servicing and monitoring of individual loans and lending relationships; - continuous monitoring of the portfolio, market dynamics, and the economy; and - periodically reevaluating the Company's strategy and overall exposure as economic, market, and other relevant conditions change.
+- limiting the amount of credit that Truist may extend to a borrower; - · establishing a process for credit approval accountability; - · careful initial underwriting and analysis of borrower, transaction, market, and collateral risks; - ongoing servicing and monitoring of individual loans and lending relationships; - continuous monitoring of the portfolio, market dynamics, and the economy; and - periodically reevaluating the Company's strategy and overall exposure as economic, market, and other relevant conditions change.

-Truist regularly monitors various segments of its credit portfolios to assess potential concentration risks.
+Truist continuously monitors various segments of its credit portfolios to assess potential concentration risks.
 Management is actively involved in the credit approval and review process, and risk acceptance criteria are adjusted as needed to reflect the Company's risk appetite.
 Consistent with established risk management objectives, the Company utilizes various risk mitigation techniques, including collecting collateral and security interests, obtaining guarantees, and, to a limited extent, through the purchase of credit loss protection via third party insurance and/or use of credit derivatives such as CDS.

 The Company categorizes its loan portfolio into three segments: commercial lending, consumer lending, and credit card.
 The Company further disaggregates its commercial and consumer loans into various classes based on their underlying risk characteristics.
+In the first quarter of 2023, the Company reclassified certain portfolios within the consumer portfolio segment to delineate home equity from other consumer portfolios.

 In the commercial portfolio, risk concentrations are evaluated regularly on both an aggregate portfolio level and on an individual client basis.
-The Company manages its commercial exposure through portfolio targets, limits, and transactional risk acceptance criteria as well as other techniques, including but not limited to, loan syndications/participations, loan sales, collateral, structure, covenants, and other riskreduction techniques.
+The Company manages its commercial exposure through portfolio targets, limits, and transactional risk acceptance criteria as well as other techniques, including but not limited to, loan syndications/participations, loan sales, collateral, structure, covenants, and other risk-reduction techniques.
 The accompanying disclosures are presented net of participations sold.